philiparvidsson/Starburst/README.md

 Or, copy this and run it to download, build and run the game:

-`git clone https://github.com/philiparvidsson/Starburst.git && cd Starburst && python make.py all run`
+`git clone https://github.com/philiparvidsson/Starburst-Game.git && cd Starburst-Game && python make.py all run`

 ### Installing the Game